prashanthsadasivan/learnings/README.md

  * GenServers are sequential and synchronous - They process a queue of messages one at a time.
 * Use Task for when you want things to happen in parallel

+## Postgres

+### [EXPLAIN Explain])(https://www.youtube.com/watch?v=mCwwFAl1pBU) - how to use and read Explian to understand bad queries
+* Great talk on how to debug/use explain/analyze
+ * analyze takes options such as a yaml output
 ## Startups

 ### [Measuring Product Market Fit - Superhuman](https://firstround.com/review/how-superhuman-built-an-engine-to-find-product-market-fit/) - Fantastic model for determining product market fit